Planning for Your Future

 - Develop good study skills and establish a strong GPA (some internships, scholarships, and graduate schools will require a minimum GPA for applicants).

-- Visit the office of Career Education and Vocational Reflection, Bagby Hall 209, take a tour, and meet the Career Coaches!
+- Visit the Career Education Office (Bagby Hall 209) take a tour, and meet the Career Coaches!

-- Schedule an appointment with a Career Coach in Career Education to start talking about what you can do now to prepare for your future.
+- Schedule an appointment with a Career Coach to develop a plan for your future!

 - Work with Career Education to search for summer jobs or internships.